Video Game: Absolute Despair Girls

 - Art Evolution: Komarus design is notably different from her appearance in the first game.
 In general, artist Rui Komatsuzaki has evolved considerably.
 This is particularly obvious with Fukawa, whose sprites have been redone from the ground up to make her appear older, closer to her canon age of around 18.

-- Art Shift: The scenes of how Fukawa sees Togami are illustrated in a comically overdone 70s shojo style.
+- Fukawa's Fantasy Sequences of Togami are illustrated in a comically overdone 70s shojo style.

 - Ascended Extra: In the first game, Komaru appeared for about thirty seconds in a video and by the end of the game it seemed likely that she was dead.
 The developers said that they didn’t originally have plans for her, but when planning the game decided it would help to have a protagonist that players already knew about.
 Fukawa to a lesser extent is also this, going from prominent supporting character to main.